University of Buckingham

 Module Content

-• Genetic testing and counselling
+• Prenatal genetic testing and genetic counselling of inherited disorders

 Learning Outcomes